ju-c/stars/README.md

 - [mixxorz/slippers](https://github.com/mixxorz/slippers) - A UI component framework for Django.
 Built on top of Django Template Language.
 - [adamchainz/django-htmx](https://github.com/adamchainz/django-htmx) - Extensions for using Django with htmx.
 - [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.
-- [facebook/react](https://github.com/facebook/react) - The library for web and native user interfaces
+- [facebook/react](https://github.com/facebook/react) - The library for web and native user interfaces.
 - [wsvincent/restapiswithdjango](https://github.com/wsvincent/restapiswithdjango) - Source code for Django for APIs
 - [facebook/create-react-app](https://github.com/facebook/create-react-app) - Set up a modern web app by running one command.
 - [Consensys/surya](https://github.com/Consensys/surya) - A set of utilities for exploring Solidity contracts